kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   delegating `PodGroup` management to the Job (e.g., a `Job` running under a `TrainJob` that does not know about Jobs).
 The parent signals this split via [KEP-6089]'s downward-mapping annotations, so a non-root controller can still create and manage the `PodGroup` for its own pods.
+- Support a user pre-created `Workload` for a standalone Job through the same annotation path.
 - Ensure proper ordering of `Workload` → `PodGroup` → `Pod` creation.
-- Release scheduler-side resources while a Job is suspended by deleting the runtime `PodGroup` and recreating it on resume, keeping the `Workload` template in place.
+- Release scheduler-side resources while a Job remains suspended by deleting the runtime `PodGroup` after member cleanup, while keeping the `Workload` template in place.

 ### Non-Goals